doctrine/doctrine-website-sphinx/pages/source/blog/doctrine-2-4-released.rst

   for more details.
 - Introduced ANSI SQL Quoting Strategy that does not attempt to quote and modify columns during SQL generation.
+- Joins between arbitrary entities are now possible in DQL by using the syntax ``FROM Foo f JOIN Bar b WITH f.id = b.id``.

 Documentation
 -------------